Sign up for the latest updates and news

 Year Invested: 2021

-Founding Round: Seed
+Funding Round: Seed

 Platform that makes launching hyper-local Out-Of-Home advertising as simple, scalable, and measurable as posting online ads.